 VMware Aria Operations for Applications (formerly Tanzu Observability by Wavefront) is VMware’s high-performance observability platform designed for real-time analytics across complex, containerized environments.
+However, users complain about its pricing, UI, and integration.

 - CubeAPM